-This healthy vegetarian recipe is perfect for Meatless Monday (or any day of the week!)
+These healthy udon and zucchini noodle curry bowls are perfect for Meatless Monday (or any day of the week!)
 Fluffy udon noodles and fresh zucchini noodles (without a spiralizer!) make for a filling, quick meal with a flavorful homemade curry sauce.

 It sort of kind of a little bit happened again.